baronbrew/TILTpi/readme.md

 **Important:** Click NO to admin privileges !! and create a password for that user.
 Write the password down as you will need it to login as user pi.

+## 8.

-## 8. From the desktop open the Finder.
+From the desktop open the Finder.
 Go to Applications->Utilities and run Terminal. login as user pi using the password you created in the Terminal window

 `login pi`
-`password ******`
+Password: `******` (enter password created in Step 7)

+## 9.

-## 9. As user "pi" within that terminal download Tilt Pi “flow” from Baron Brew GitHub account.
+As user "pi" within that terminal download Tilt Pi “flow” from Baron Brew GitHub account.
 Note that this has static file references which are used on the Raspberry Pi and these need to be deleted.

 ### a.

 Get the file:

 `/usr/bin/curl -o  flow.json https://raw.githubusercontent.com/baronbrew/TILTpi/master/flow.json`

 ### b.

 Make a copy of it

 `cp flow.json flow.json.orig`

 ### c.

 Then use sed to strip the static file references

 `cat flow.json.orig | sed 's/\/home\/pi\///g' > flow.json`

+## 10.

-## 10. As user pi from that terminal run node-red from user account pi and background it:
+As user pi from that terminal run node-red from user account pi and background it:

 `/usr/local/bin/node-red &`

+## 11.

-## 11. From the pi home account (you can either use the same window or create another terminal window and login as user "pi" again) run the following to create the Tilt flow:
+From the pi home account (you can either use the same window or create another terminal window and login as user "pi" again) run the following to create the Tilt flow:

 `/usr/bin/curl -X POST http://localhost:1880/flows -H "Content-Type: application/json" -H "Node-RED-Deployment-Type: nodes" --data "@flow.json"`

+## 12.

-## 12. Use a web browser (Chrome or Firefox) to visit http://localhost:1880/ui or http://127.0.0.1:1880/ui
-You should be able to see the Tilts if they are on and within range.
+Use a web browser (Chrome or Firefox) to visit `http://localhost:1880/ui` or `http://127.0.0.1:1880/ui` You should be able to see the Tilts if they are on and within range.